AyishaSandiford/yogawithme-pp1/README.md

 # YogaWithMe

 ## Introduction
 YogaWithMe is an introductory Site for Yoga beginners.
-Its design for persons interested in learning about Yoga and want to start the practice while experiencing the endless benefits of Yoga.
+It is designed for persons interested in learning about Yoga and who want to start the practice while experiencing the endless benefits of Yoga.
 The user is exposed to numerous materials to help get them started on their journey.
-Practice sessions are all conveniently one click away, with a team of instructors to help each step of the way.
+Practice sessions are all conveniently one click away, with a team of instructors to help along the way.

 ![Responsive image](docs/screenshots/Screenshot-responsive-image.png)